cstrahan/capnp-ruby/README.md

 client = ezclient.client

 ```
-Here we create an EzRpcClient and from it we get our DynamicCapabilityClient.
+Create an EzRpcClient and from it get our DynamicCapabilityClient.
 ```ruby
 request = client.request(get_worker_method)
 pipelinedRequest = request.send